-Inland it’s mountainous, arid and rugged with wheat fields, cactus, grape vines, bougainvillea’s and olives dominating the landscape.
+Inland it’s mountainous, arid and rugged with wheat fields, cactus, grapevines, bougainvillaea’s and olives dominating the landscape.

-Where the land meets the sea it’s still rocky, but it does give way too many beautiful white sandy beaches and other beaches where the sand is made up of billions of tiny pieces of quartz, like grains of rice.
+Where the land meets the sea it’s rocky, but it does give way too many beautiful white sandy beaches.
+Other beaches the sand is made up of billions of tiny pieces of quartz, like grains of rice.

-While it’s a stunning island man has left some untidy foot prints on parts this beautiful land, particularly in the south and west.
-Derelict buildings, unfinished homes, abandoned mines, dilapidated hotels and long forgotten beach pizzerias.
+While it’s a stunning island, man has left some untidy footprints on parts this land, particularly in the south and west.
+Derelict buildings, unfinished homes, abandoned mines, dilapidated hotels and long-forgotten beach pizzerias.
 These remains gave me an eerie feeling of time gone by, but it doesn’t seem to bother the locals who shrug of their shoulders and say, ‘This is Italia’.

-However, in my view Sardinia is a destination to explore as the island is so diverse.
-Depending on how much time you have, my recommendation would be to stay in 3-5 different locations for 2-3 nights each and use your hotel as a base to explore each region.
+However, Sardinia is a destination to explore as the island is so diverse.
+Depending on how much time you have, my recommendation would be to stay in 3-5 different locations for 2-3 nights each and use your hotel as a base to explore.

 Sardinia is also a great place for walking and cycling tours.